 Wiki for Kids

-Our Wiki for Kids search resource is now located on the top of our new website for easy access along with our additional safe search tools.
+Our Wikipedia for Kids search resource is located on the top of our new website for easy access along with our additional safe search tools.

 Wiki for Kids is a filtered Wikipedia resource that provides articles in Simple English.
 It is similar to Wikipedia’s Simple Edition with the added benefit that our site filters out content that is not appropriate for children and teens.